-Tor the quarterly period - Chiaca Marcin 31, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 0 193 For the transition period fr rom to Commission File Nu mber 001-37635 AXSOME THERA (Exact name of registrant as PEUTICS, INC. specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 45-4241907 (I.R.S.
-Employer Identification No.) 25 Broadway 9 th Floor New York, New York (Address of principal executive offices) 10004 (Zip Code) Registrant's telephone number, inclu uding area code: (212) 332-3241 Securities registered pursuant Common Stock, Par Value \$0.0001 Per Share (Title of Class) to Section 12(b) of the Act: Nasdaq Global Market (Name of Each Exchange on Which Registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant: (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes No be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 Indicate by check mark whether the registrant has submitted electronically and pot to be submitted and posted pursuant to Rule 405 of Regulation S-T during the pre required to submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filed, an accelerating growth company.
-See definitions of "large accelerated filer," "accelerated Rule 12b-2 of the Exchange Act.: lerated filer, a non-accelerated filer, a smaller reporting company, or an ted filer," "smaller reporting company" and "emerging growth company" in Large accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has electrevised financial accounting standards provided pursuant to Section 13(a) of the Equation 13 (b) and 15 (c) are the section 13 (c) and 15 (c) are the section 13 (d) are the section 13 (e) and 15 (e) are the section 13 (e) are the section 1 Indicate by check mark whether the registrant is a shell company (as defined in R tule 12b-2 of the Exchange Act).
-Yes 🗌 No  There were 25,685,492 $$ shares of the registrant's common stock, \$0.0001 par value $$ ue, outstanding as of May 4, 2018.
+For t the quarterly period ended Mar rch 31, 2019 OR \Box TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Com mission File Number 001 1-37635 AXSOM (Exact na IE THERAPEUT ICS, INC. its charter) Delaware (State or other jurisdiction of incorporation or organ nization) 45-4241907 (I.R.S.
+Employer Identification No.) 200 Broadway 3rd Floor New York, New York (Address of principal executive offices) 10038 (Zip Code) Registrant's telephor ne number, including are a code: (212) 332-3241 Securities regis tered pursuant to Section 12(g) of the Act: Indicate by check mark whether the registrant: (1) has filed a during the preceding 12 months (or for such shorter period the requirements for the past 90 days.
+Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Indicate by check mark whether the registrant has submitted 405 of Regulation S-T during the preceding 12 months (or fo files).
+Yes \boxtimes No \square Data File required to be submitted and posted pursuant to Rule istrant was required to submit and post such Indicate by check mark whether the registrant is a large accelerating growth company.
+See definitions of "large accelerated 12b-2 of the Exchange Act.: lerated filed, an accelerated filer, ated filer," "accelerated filer," "sr a non-accelerated filer, a smaller reporting company, or an naller reporting company" and "emerging growth company" in Large accelerated filer \square Non-accelerated filer \square Accelerated file Smaller reporting grow er ⊠ ng company ⊠ vth company ⊠ If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to \$2.00. ne registrant has elected not to use Section 13(a) of the Exchange Ac e the extended transition period for complying with any new or t. \boxtimes Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 Securities regis tered pursuant to Section 12(b) of the Act: Title of each class: Common Stock, Par Value \$0.0001 Per Share Trading Symbol(s) Name of each exchange on which registered: The Nasdaq Global Market , There were 33,305,310 shares of the registrant's common sto ock, \$0.0001 par value, outstandt ng as 01 May 3, 2019.

-AXSOME THERAPEUTICS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2018
+AXSOME THERAPEUTICS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2019